oscar-system/Oscar.jl/experimental/QuadFormAndIsom/README.md

 * Implement methods about for lattices with isometries of infinite order;
 * Extend the methods for classification of primitive embeddings for the more general case (knowing that we lose efficiency for large discriminant groups);
-* Implement methods for all kinds of equivariant primitive extensions (not necessarily admissibles);
+* Implement methods for primitive embeddings in odd integral lattices;
-* Import the methods for extending trivial discriminant actions on lattice whose discriminant group is an abelian $p$-group.
+* Implement methods for more kinds of (equivariant) primitive extensions.

 ## Currently application of this project

 The project was initiated by S. Brandhorst and T. Hofmann for classifying finite subgroups of automorphisms of K3 surfaces.
-Our current goal is to use this code, and further extension of it, to classify finite subgroups of automorphisms and birational transformations on *hyperkaehler manifolds*, which are a higher dimensional analog of K3 surface.
+Our current goal is to use this code, and further extension of it, to classify finite subgroups of bimeromorphic self-maps of *hyperkaehler manifolds*, which are a higher dimensional analog of K3 surface.

 ## Tutorials